martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 In a related attack, a single call using WebRTC or SIP identity can be attacked so that it produces the same outcome.
 This attack does not depend on concurrent call initiation.

+This document assumes that signaling is integrity protected.
+However, as Section 7 of {{!RFC8122}} explains, many deployments that use SDP do not guarantee integrity of session signaling and so are vulnerable to other attacks.
+{{!RFC8122}} offers key continuity mechanisms as a potential means of reducing exposure to attack in the absence of integrity protection.  {{continuity}}
+provides some analysis of the effect of key continuity in relation to the described attacks.

 ## Limits on Attack Feasibility {#limits}